-The Allstate Foundation is asking everyone to Tell a Gal Pal about domestic violence so we can face the issue together during October’s Domestic Violence Awareness Month – and beyond.
+The Allstate Foundation is asking everyone to Tell a Gal Pal about domestic violence so that we can face the issue together during October’s Domestic Violence Awareness Month – and beyond.

 There’s more to the truth that we are avoiding: